CultivatID: Proactive Healthcare Talent Identification

 This community-rooted strategy leads to higher retention rates and reduced recruiting costs.
 The platform features a dynamic database, candidate identification tools, relationship tracking, geographic analysis, education mapping, and pipeline analytics.
 CultivatID aims to help transform a healthcare system's talent strategy, improve outcomes, and strengthen regional healthcare capacity.

-CultivatID is built upon a structured design thinking community.
 By incorporating workshops, events, and regular meetings with community mentors, the platform turns young professionals into active participants in their own career development.
 They become more involved and attached to a community and progress into contributors to their local healthcare landscape.

 The Southern Indiana CultivatID community is currently tracking high school students, undergrad and grad students, medical students, and specialties within graduate medical education (residencies and fellowships).
 The team plans for a public release of the platform and its capabilities in mid-September 2025.